 With a rapidly expanding grid and only four engine suppliers left in the series, the burden on each is getting mighty heavy.
 Renault only supplies its own team and Red Bull, but four teams are running under Cosworth power, three under Ferrari and another three run Mercedes engines.
-Those parameters are expected to change next season as Red Bull looks for alternatives to Renault engines, which have proven an unreliable liability so far this season, and have been known to be keen on Mercedes power

 At least now we know he'll have no excuses: Michael Schumacher says his neck is completely healed after last year's motorcycle incident, and he feels "extremely fresh and fit."
 The three-year sabbatical he's had since retiring at the end of 2006 has recharged his batteries and his competitive fire.

 It's official: Honda has turned over their Formula 1 team to former Team Principal Ross Brawn.
 Although the terms of the transaction haven't been disclosed, Brawn picks up the whole operation in the sale.
 While there were suggestions the new team might be named Brackley after the team's HQ locale, it will be eponymously named Brawn GP.
-Considering the cars feature McLaren-Mercedes powerplants, we weren't surprised when we didn't see the word "Honda" in the name.
+Considering the cars feature McLaren-Mercedes powerplants,

 The former Honda F1 team has a white knight, and his name is Ross Brawn.
 The man originally brought in by former team principal Nick Fry to help turn the struggling team around has ended up taking control of it, along with four partners thought to include Fry and financial director Nigel Kerr.
-Brawn and Fry have been reported to have an equal share in the team, but it will most certainly be run by Brawn.
+Brawn and Fry have been reported to have an equal share in the team, but it will most certainly be r

 Have you heard the one about the former F1 team that gets bought by the Mexican billionaire?
 Yeah, well, we heard it, too, and it's completely untrue.
 Not only has Carlos Slim has not bought Honda, but a spokesman makes clear that "There is no deal for the Honda team.
 There is neither agreement nor negotiations."